flux-app-ml-org/runpod-worker-comfy/README.md

 ## Automatically deploy to Docker hub with GitHub Actions

-The repo contains two workflows that publish the image to Docker hub using GitHub Actions:
+The repo contains a workflow that publishes the image to Docker hub using GitHub Actions:

-- [dev.yml](.github/workflows/dev.yml): Creates the image and pushes it to Docker hub with the `dev` tag on every push to the `main` branch
+- [build.yml](.github/workflows/build.yml): Creates the image and pushes it to Docker hub with both the commit SHA and `latest` tags on every push to the `master` branch
-- [release.yml](.github/workflows/release.yml): Creates the image and pushes it to Docker hub with the `latest` and the release tag.
-It will only be triggered when you create a release on GitHub

 ### Skip Build Options